vestfoldfylke/pureservice-dotnet/README.md

 ```

 ### Explanation of settings and defaults

+`SynchronizeSchedule` contains the cron pattern for when the **Synchronize** function will trigger.
+Adjust it to your liking

+#### Azure App Registration settings

+This app requires an Azure App Registration with the following API permissions:
+- CustomSecAttributeAssignment.Read.All
+- User.Read.All

+#### Pureservice settings

+This app requires a Pureservice API key which has READ/WRITE persmissions.
+The API key can be of type `Unlimited` or `Limited`.<br />
+If the API key is of type `Limited`, it must have the correct collaboration zone chosen for it.<br />
+The API key should have short expiry time and should be rotated often!

 If `Pureservice_Wait_When_Max_Requests_Reached` is set to:<br />
 - **False**: The function will skip the request (Create, Update or Disable) and continue to next user until requests can be made again